halelidan/test_repo/test_markdown.md

 ## What type of upgrade do I need?

-There are three types of upgrades available today for the pMaximizer, depending on the user's needs:
+There are two types of upgrades available today for the pMaximizer, depending on the user's needs:

 1. An existing pMaximizer user wishing to upgrade to our latest version, including the use of a new Google Ads API version (after deprecation of v14), and new features to the dashboard such as the Asset Group Performance table.
 This update will result in a new Looker Studio dashboard with the latest updates.